Imperial Order Daughters of the Empire: History

 In England in 1901, the Victoria League was established with similar aims to those of the Daughters of the Empire and the Guild of Loyal Women.
 The senior members of the Victoria League were members of the British Establishment and were not willing to become members of an organization based in the colonies.
 After Polson Murray returned to Canada after a successful recruitment drive in England, Scotland, and Ireland, the League wrote to Polson Murray stating that they would not support the branches of the Daughters of the Empire in the United Kingdom because it would cause competition and confusion resulting in the weakening of the league and the support that both organizations could give their mutual causes.
 This was a genuine concern that was recognized by the South African Guild of Loyal Women who realized that conflict was not in their immediate interests.
 With their pressing needs, the South Africans voluntarily agreed to their members in Britain joining the league.
 It also masked an underlying snobbery of the London social elite who could not countenance being members of any organization that they did not control.

 On her return from Britain in October 1901, Polson Murray was fatigued and ill, so she asked the ladies of Ontario – the region with the most support for the Daughters of the Empire – to assume leadership.
 The headquarters moved from Montreal to Toronto and the organization was renamed "Imperial Order Daughters of the Empire" (IODE), with the motto became "One flag, one throne, one empire."
 Edith Nordheimer was elected the first national president.
 The Boer War had not ended and the aims and of the renamed organization did not change.
 The committee on war graves continued its partnership with the Guild of Loyal Women of South Africa.

 Over the next decade the relationship between the Victoria League and the IODE improved but was never cordial.
-In 1911 Nordheimer resigned and in 1912 Polson Murray was invited to resume her position as honorary secretary and later was given honorary life membership.
+In 1911, Nordheimer resigned and in 1912, Polson Murray was invited to resume her position as honorary secretary and later was given honorary life membership.
+From 1912 till 1919, Lady Mary Reford Gooderham served as National President.
 In 1917, the IODE was incorporated as a Canadian women's organization by a special act of the Parliament of Canada.